hpehl/quarkus-wildfly-client-extension/README.md

 # Quarkus Extension for WildFly Client

-Quarkus extension to connect to a WildFly management endpoint.
+Quarkus extension to use `org.jboss.as.controller.client.ModelControllerClient` in a Quarkus application (doesn't support native compilation yet).